d33pak-singh/autocomplete_app/README.md

 # Schoology Take Home Assignment

 ## Prerequisites
 You will need the following tools: `docker` and `docker-compose` to get this app running properly.
-Also please make sure you have `npm` installed in your environment.

 ### Preparing the files

-I'll start with 3 images
+We are going to use 3 images

 - PHP: contains php-fpm, php-cli, composer and dependencies for running laravel
 - Node: contains npm used to run react app